SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 ---|---
 `fieldNumber` | Verbatim trip identifier of collecting event `eventDate` | The ISO8601-formatted date is split into start year, month and day collecting event fields.
 If the value is composed of two dates separated by `/`, then rightmost date is used as end date and split in the same way as start date.
 If data contradicts dates from other non-empty date-related terms the record will fail to import
-`eventTime` | Time is split into time start hour, minute and second of collecting event `startDayOfYear` | Using `year` and the value for this term month and day are calculated and stored in start year, month and day collecting event fields.
-If the computed value contradicts dates from other non-empty date-related terms the record will fail to import
+`eventTime` | Time is split into time start hour, minute, and second of collecting event `startDayOfYear` | Using `year` and the value for this term month and day are calculated and stored in start year, month, and day collecting event fields.
+If the computed value contradicts dates from other non-empty date-related terms the record will fail to import.
 `endDayOfYear` |  Using `year` and the value for this term month and day are calculated and stored in end year, month and day collecting event fields.
-If the computed value contradicts dates from other non-empty date-related terms the record will fail to import
+If the computed value contradicts dates from other non-empty date-related terms the record will fail to import.
 `year` | The start date year of the collecting event.
 If the value contradicts dates from other non-empty date-related terms the record will fail to import
 `month` | The start date month of the collecting event.
-If the value contradicts dates from other non-empty date-related terms the record will fail to import
+If the value contradicts dates from other non-empty date-related terms the record will fail to import.
 `day` | The start date day of the collecting event.
 If the value contradicts dates from other non-empty date-related terms the record will fail to import
 `verbatimDate` | Verbatim date of the collecting event `habitat` | Verbatim habitat of the collecting event